robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 When our proxy presents your phone with its freshly signed `google.com` certificate, your phone will see that it is endorsed by "Robert's Trusty Certificate Corp".
 It will check its internal list of trusted CAs and see that this splendid and reputable outfit is on there.
 It will happily accept our certificate for `google.com` as valid, and continue negotiating a TLS session before beginning to send its TCP traffic.

-Note that anyone who got hold of our homemade CA's private key would be able to use it to sign their own certificates for any domain they wanted.
+Note that anyone who got hold of our homemade CA's private key would be able to use it to sign their own certificates for any hostname they wanted.
 In the eyes of your phone (and your phone only), these certificates would be legitimate and trustworthy.
 An attacker would be able to use them to perform their own man-in-the-middle attack against you, allowing them to read your encrypted traffic.
 You should be very careful to keep your CA's private key safe on your laptop.
 You should also be sure to remove its public key from your phone's list of root CAs as soon as you are done with this project.

 Once we have generated a TLS certificate that your phone will trust, we can pass it into our proxy via `listenSSL`. `twisted` will handle the rest for us, and our proxy will then be TLS-enabled.